tucnak/goplenum/README.md

 }
 ```

 The generated code is exactly the same as the stringer tool plus the
-aforementioned additions to functionality, so you can use Enum wherever you
+aforementioned additions to functionality, so you can use Goplenum wherever you
 already use stringer, without any changes to the code.

 ### Transforming the representation of the values
-By default, Enum uses the same name of the enum value for generating the
+By default, Goplenum uses the same name of the enum value for generating the
 string representation (usually CamelCase in Go).

 ```go